akshat0427/golang_crud_app/README.md

-a basic app that performs CRUD operations using golang and mongodb
+a basic app that performs CRUD operations using golang gin and mongodb